 Make sure you are getting your recommended beauty sleep of 7 to 8 hours per day.
-Sleep gives your body and mind a chance to reset, especially during stressful times.
-Lack of sleep may also cause you to feel hungry and lead to overeating.
+Sleep helps our body and mind reset..
 Get helpful tips on how to maintain a healthy sleep routine here.

 6: Control Stress

 Stress causes an increase in cortisol levels, which over time may lead to increase weight gain and an imbalance in hormones.
-Stress may also cause us to overeat and crave more junk foods.
+Overeating and cravings can be caused by stress.
 Find healthy outlets for stress like exercising, mediation, yoga and deep breathing.

 7: Balance your plate.